 Use a dehumidifier to keep your air moisture levels below 50%.
 Ventilate your rooms, and make sure to turn on the bathroom fan when you’re taking a shower.

 The Occupational Safety and Health Administration declared bleach as ineffective to use, and it can even increase the toxicity of mycotoxins, worsening your mold exposure symptoms.

 Suppose I suspect a Patient is suffering from Biotoxins illness or Mold Toxicity Exposure.
 In that case, several tests can help us understand why you feel the way you do and understand how severe of an exposure we are dealing with.

-- Traditional Lab Testing: VEGF, Transforming Growth Factor Beta -1, VIP, HLA-DR, C4a, Alpha-MSH, cortisol, Leptin, ADH, DHEA-S, and Testosterone MMP9 blood level.
+- Blood Lab Testing: VEGF, Transforming Growth Factor Beta -1, VIP, HLA-DR, C4a, Alpha-MSH, cortisol, Leptin, ADH, DHEA-S, and Testosterone MMP9 blood level.

 - ERMI Testing

 - EMMA Testing

 - VCS Test: The Visual Contrast Sensitivity Test shows if you could be suffering from mold exposure.

 - Great Plains Lab Testing: The MycoTOX Profile is another invaluable tool to assess mold exposure.